DataDog/documentation/layouts/shortcodes/observability_pipelines/log_source_configuration/splunk_hec.md

 `<DD_OP_DESTINATION_SPLUNK_HEC_TOKEN>` is the HEC token you provided during the [Install your Observability Pipelines Worker](#install-the-observability-pipelines-worker) step.

-At this point, your logs should be going to the Worker, processed by the pipeline, and delivered to the Splunk index.
+At this point, your logs should be going to the Worker, processed by the pipeline, and delivered to the configured destination.

 [901]: https://docs.splunk.com/Documentation/Splunk/9.2.1/Data/UsetheHTTPEventCollector